Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 There are a few interesting properties of this approach.
 If our PUID and GUID is zero and the PUID and the GUID of a file is zero too, it's as if the PUIDs GUIDs never existed.
-This means enabling UPP on a root file system and initialising every files' puid, pgid and pmode with 0 won't change any permissions at all.
-The same thing applies if the other component of every files pmode is 7, which essentially allows to turn UPP on or off for file systems that don't support it by setting a pumask when mounting them.
+This means enabling DPAC on a root file system and initialising every files' puid, pgid and pmode with 0 won't change any permissions at all.
+The same thing applies if the other component of every files pmode is 7, which essentially allows to turn DPAC on or off for file systems that don't support it by setting a pumask when mounting them.

 ### Automatically applying the user and the setpuid bit in the files pmode